Cardio vs. Strength Training—Which Is More Important for Your Health and Fitness Goals?

 2. Cardio Boosts Your Immune System

 Cardio can help you fight off sickness, with even small amounts aiding your immune system.
-A 2009 study on 13 young males found that 20-minute bouts of cardio, varying in intensity from low to high intensity, all helped activate the immune system by increasing the amount of white blood cells in the body.
+A 2009 study on 13 young males found that 20-minute bouts of cardio varying from low to high intensity all helped activate the immune system by boosting the circulation of specialized immune cells responsible for fighting off infections.
 While the low-intensity exercises were beneficial, higher intensity cardio had an even stronger effect on the participants’ immune cells.

 3. Cardio Boosts Your Mood and Energy Levels

 That buzz you get when you’ve worked out?
-That’ll be your endorphins kicking in.
-Cardio boosts the production of endorphins, with studies showing it helps to lift your mood and improve your overall mental health.
+Those are your endorphins (among other things) kicking in.
+Cardio boosts the production of “feel-good” hormones including endorphins and dopamine, with studies showing it helps to lift and stabilize your mood and improve your overall mental health.

 What Is Strength Training?

-Strength training is also known as weight training, lifting, or resistance training, and is any form of exercise that uses resistance to build strength.
-That resistance causes contracting in your muscles, which over time builds more strength and endurance, and thus grows more muscle.
+Strength training—also known as weight training, lifting, or resistance training—is any form of exercise that uses resistance to build strength.
+That resistance (which can come from free weights, a weight machine, resistance bands, or even your own body weight) causes your muscles to contract, which over time builds more strength, endurance, and muscle mass.

-Unlike cardio, which is aerobic exercise, strength training is typically anaerobic exercise, which means it doesn’t use oxygen for energy, instead breaking down the glucose in your body.
-There can be crossover between cardio and strength training.
-For example, if you do a particularly vigorous strength workout that gets your heart rate up, this can fall into the cardio category too, as your body will also be using oxygen for energy.
-HIIT can be a great hybrid workout, depending on the exercises you do and the duration.
+Unlike cardio, which is aerobic exercise, strength training is typically anaerobic exercise, which means it doesn’t use oxygen for energy; instead breaking down the glucose stored in your body.
+That said, there’s sometimes crossover between aerobic and anaerobic exercise.
+For example, if you do a particularly vigorous strength workout that gets your heart rate up (think: high-intensity interval training, or HIIT, with weights), this can fall into the cardio category too, as your body will also be using oxygen for energy.
+A workout that includes both cardio and strength elements is sometimes called hybrid training.

 What Are the Benefits of Strength Training?

-Like cardio, strength training has lots of benefits for your mind and body.
-“Strength training helps you build muscles that support you in your everyday life and boosts your metabolism,” shares Ben.
+Like cardio, strength training offers lots of benefits for your mind and body.
+“Strength training helps you build muscles that support you in your everyday life and boost your metabolism,” Ben says.
 Here are three key reasons you need strength training as part of your routine.

 1. Strength Training Builds Muscle